 One of my all time favourite teas!
 The blend of sencha green tea and roasted brown rice is perfect for me.
 It’s nutty, smoky, and earthy — not to mention affordable!

-Flavors: Grass, Green, Nutty, Rice
+Flavors: Earth, Grass, Nutty, Roasted, Smoke, Umami

 Some people call Genmaicha popcorn tea because it contains whole roasted grains of brown rice, some of which have popped.
 Others call it the Rice Krispie of green teas.
 Either way, genmaicha was originally drunk by poor Japanese who used the rice as a filler because they couldn’t afford enough tea leaves.
 It soon became all the rage.
 Today, everyone is addicted to its sweet, toasted rice flavour.
 (MK Kosher)

 My Tuesday sipdown continues!

 I had a bad experience with genmaicha once.
 One of my friends most aptly described it as tasting like old Thai food.

 This particular genmaicha?
 It’s not bad.
 Definitely better than the last stuff.
 I think I’d like it if I made it a bit stronger.
 I went with the 1.25 tsp serving suggestion on the bag.

 I added two splenda to it after taking a few sips of it plain.
 It now reminds me of the bowl of white rice, milk, and sugar my grandma used to make me when I was sick as a kid.
 Super pleasant.

 Flavors: Grass, Toasted Rice